Chart Color Schemes

 Constitution Hill is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 As of Feb 2026, the estimated population of the suburb of Constitution Hill is around 4,575.
-This reflects an increase of 545 people since the 2021 Census, which reported a population of 4,030 people.
-The change was inferred from AreaSearch's estimation of the resident population at 4,369 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 6 validated new addresses since the Census date.
-This level of population results in a density ratio of 3,781 persons per square kilometer, placing Constitution Hill in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 13.5% growth since the 2021 census exceeded both the state average (7.8%) and that of Greater Sydney, marking it as a growth leader in the region.
-Overseas migration contributed approximately 84.0% of overall population gains during recent periods for Constitution Hill.
+This figure reflects a growth of 545 people since the 2021 Census, which reported a population of 4,030.
+The increase was inferred from AreaSearch's estimation of the resident population at 4,369 in Jun 2024, along with six validated new addresses since the Census date.
+This results in a population density ratio of 3,781 persons per square kilometer, placing Constitution Hill in the upper quartile nationally according to AreaSearch assessments.
+The suburb's growth rate of 13.5% since the 2021 census exceeded both the state average (7.8%) and Greater Sydney's growth.
+Overseas migration contributed approximately 84.0% of overall population gains during recent periods in Constitution Hill.

 Frequently Asked Questions - Population